14. Interfacing compiled code (**)#

 UNPROTECT(1);

-// dimnames might have the names attribute too (left as an exercise)
+// dimnames may have the names attribute too (left as an exercise)

 }